 - Always take your holidays and make sure you switch off from work in the evenings and during the weekend

-- Don’t overextend yourself – you’re more likely to suffer from burnout if you find it hard to say no. Delegate if you can
+- Don’t overextend yourself – you’re more likely to suffer from burnout symptoms if you find it hard to say no. Delegate if you can.

 2. Maintain a healthy work/life balance